Quick Summary:

 Recoil

-Recoil is well known among developers as it is a boilerplate-free API.
+Recoil is one of the well known React Native state management libraries among developers, as it is a boilerplate-free API.
 Due to its straightforward interface, similar to React local state, it will be easy to manage and share states during the application development.
 In comparison to Redux and Context API, developers can conveniently discard useless re-renders in Recoil.
 When using Recoil for state management, any React component can access the atoms storing the state.
 You can experience a uniform method to share the state when resolving app performance issues.

 Why To Use: